nebunebu/DankMaterialShell/README.md

 bind = SUPERSHIFT, N, exec, dms ipc call night toggle
 ```

+## Greeter

+You can install a matching [greetd](https://github.com/kennylevinsen/greetd) greeter, that will give you a greeter that matches the lock screen.

+It's as simple as running `dms greeter install` in most cases, but more information is in the [Greetd module](Modules/Greetd/README.md)

 ## IPC Commands

 Control everything from the command line, or via keybinds.
 For comprehensive documentation of all available IPC commands, see [docs/IPC.md](docs/IPC.md).